 Book binding types offer many options, but listed below and in the image are the basics.

-Know the differences what planning your book’s binding, or other book binding types
+Know the differences what planning your book’s binding, or other book binding types.

 Case bound books usually have a dust jacket if a material is used for the cover wrap.
-A dust jacket is optional with the cover wrap is printed paper.
-Another less costly tip is to print the cover wrap, which is the most economical.
-But, you can add a background to print on paper that looks like cloth or leather.
+A dust jacket is optional when the cover wrap is printed paper.
+The least costly option is to print the cover wrap, which is the most economical.
+But, you can add a background photo or stock art to print on paper, and it looks like cloth or leather.
 Get creative!

 Saddle Stitch is a term used for simply stapling along the spine.
-This is one of the book binding types that is suitable for low page count books or catalogues.
+This is one of the book binding types that is suitable for very low page count books or catalogues.
 If you have booklets to print, this is a good way to go.

 Call (844) 603-1777 toll-free, or (425) 603-1777 in the Seattle area.
-You can Request a Quote Today!
+Request a quote today!
 When you have reviewed book binding types and are ready to upload your book to us, try our FTP, or use DropBox.